Baron Michele Leone: New York, East Coast and D.C. territories

 After completing his training and gaining ring experience in Europe around 1935, Leone migrated to the United States, arriving in New York City in early 1938.
-On April 18th, Leone won his American debut by defeating Vanka Zelezniak in New York City.
-On June 28, 1938 he wrestled his first known main event in the U.S. against Dr. John "Dropkick" Murphy.
+On April 18, Leone won his American debut by defeating Vanka Zelezniak in New York City.
+On June 28, 1938, he wrestled his first known main event in the U.S. against Dr. John "Dropkick" Murphy.

-In June, 1940, Leone began wrestling in Joe Turner’s Washington DC territory.
+In June, 1940, Leone began wrestling in Joe Turner's Washington, D.C., territory.
 It was whilst wrestling here that the United States entered World War II.
 The U.S. was now at war with Leone's native Italy, which made him an instant heel.
 As an Italian citizen, Leone was exempt from being drafted into the military and as more and more wrestlers were drafted, it opened up new spots on cards for Leone as a top heel.
 He would become a headliner in DC, notably feuding in headline bouts against “Gentleman” Lou Plummer.
 Attendance rose steadily with Leone in the main event.
 Memorably, he headlined one such event against Hans Kampfer, a German, where he worked as the heel.
 It is said that this match illustrated his abilities as a 'bad guy', having gotten boos from the fans in a match against a German during World War II.
 Leone left the D.C. territory at the end of the war in 1945 and began wrestling throughout the East Coast.
 He briefly returned to Europe in 1947 before returning to the U.S. East Coast in 1948.

 Leone known for his rough style and heelish tactics would sometimes be cheered as a baby face.
-Such instance occurred on November 27th, 1944 in Asbury Park, New Jersey.
+Such instance occurred on November 27, 1944, in Asbury Park, New Jersey.
 Facing Duke Keomuka (a Hawaiian portraying and evil Japanese wrestler) Leone went out prior to their match and gave a passionate promo against the Japanese.
 For his effort, he sold $2,000 is U.S. War Bonds prior to defeating Duke Keomuka.
 He would also appear at charity events to sell U.S. War bonds in Philadelphia, Pennsylvania often taking place at the Navy Yard Receiving Station in that city.

-On June 26, 1944 Leone received his first "World" title match against Babe Sharkey (claimant to an East Coast version) in Wilmington, Delaware.
+On June 26, 1944, Leone received his first "World" title match against Babe Sharkey (claimant to an East Coast version) in Wilmington, Delaware.
 Leone lost but it was noted that this title match drew one of the biggest crowds ever in Wilmington.
 The weekly average was roughly 900 but this match drew over 1,800 fans.

 On January 19, 1949, Leone made his return to the D.C. territory, wrestling in a losing effort against Gorgeous George in the main event.
 The show also featured a young Stu Hart on the card.